saltict/availproject.github.io/docs/Architecture/avail-system-overview.md

 ### Transaction settlement

 Avail will use a settlement layer built with Polygon Edge.
 The settlement layer provides an EVM-compatible blockchain for rollups to store their data and perform dispute resolution.
-The settlement layer utilizes Polygon Avail for its DA.
+The settlement layer utilizes Avail for its DA.
 When rollups are using a settlement layer, they also inherit all the DA properties of Avail.

 :::note Different ways to settle